Nordic Food & Living

 • In Danish

 A traditional birthday party in Denmark is properly not that different from birthdays all over the world.
-It is all about getting together with friends and family, cook some great food and then just have a good time.
-A birthday is not something you celebrate every day so it is alright to spent some extra time making it something special.
-When we are celebrating a birthday in our family the food is a big and important element – it has to be the best.
+It is all about getting together with friends and family, cooking some great food and then just having a good time.
+A birthday is not something you celebrate every day so it is alright to spend some extra time making it something special.
+When we are celebrating a birthday in our family the food is a big and important element - it has to be the best.
 This recipe for the perfect birthday buns are simple to make and super delicious.
-These buns are just competently ordinary and classic buns make from plain flour, butter and some sugar.
-They are certainly not the most healthy buns you can make but they are super delicious and that is what matter when you are celebrating a birthday.
+These buns are just competently ordinary and classic buns made from plain flour, butter and some sugar.
+They are certainly not the most healthy buns you can make but they are super delicious and that is what matters when you are celebrating a birthday.

 When we are preparing for a birthday party we always have a thousand things to do before the guests arrive.
 These buns can easily be made days in advance and frozen in plastic bags – before serving you just reheat the buns at low heat in the oven.
 Then you have super delicious buns that are almost as they were freshly baked.
 We will recommend serving these buns with some homemade strawberry and rhubarb jam which is simple to make and real delicious.